AK-74: AK-100 series

 Even with the differences in the above table all of these firearms are made to similar specifications.

 These original AK-100 series firearms were introduced in 1994 and are categorized by all having black polymer handguards, folding polymer stocks, and use of AK-74M internal systems.
 Parts are highly interchangeable.
-The AK-101, AK-102, AK-103 and AK-104 are destined primarily for export, while the AK-105 was developed for replacing the shorter barreled AKS-74U.
+The AK-101, AK-102, AK-103 and AK-104 were designed primarily for export, while the AK-105 was developed for replacing the shorter barreled AKS-74U.
 The AK-105 is used by the Russian Army and Ministry of Internal Affairs.

 Additionally, the 5.45×39mm AK-107, 5.56×45mm NATO AK-108 and 7.62×39mm AK-109 assault rifles were developed.
 These have a technically differing balanced recoil system to reduce felt recoil and muzzle rise.
 This balanced recoil system designed by Yuriy K. Alexandrov for Kalashnikov-pattern rifles is a significant change to the Kalashnikov operating system of the 1940s.
 The operating system of these new rifles was derived from the AL-7 experimental rifle of the early 1970s.
 Since their development, these rifles met little commercial success.